 Exemptions on Short-Term Capital Gains Tax

-• Section 54B: Selling agricultural land which has been used for farming purposes and reinvesting in another agricultural property provides an exemption for STCG.
+- Section 54B: Selling agricultural land that has been used for farming purposes and reinvesting in another agricultural property provides an exemption for STCG.

 These exemptions mitigate the tax burden for taxpayers in certain circumstances.